-- For faster preheating, both top (and in some models also the bottom) elements heat up until oven reaches desired temperature.
+- For faster preheating, the bottom element and both top elements heat up until oven reaches desired temperature.
 After preheat, only the rear element heats up (and in some models the bottom element heats up). - For even heating, the fan at the back of the oven circulates air in the oven cavity. - The elements will turn on and off to maintain the oven temperature. - Opening the door during Convection Bake will cause the broil elements, convection fan, and rear element to turn off immediately.
 The bake element will turn off after 2 minutes.